marcbllv/PredExpl/README.md

 In a linear model, the final prediction is the sum of the feature value and the regression coefficient, plus some overall bias.
 So on a prediction level, multiplying each regression coefficient by the feature value give the direct influence of the feature value on the prediction.

+Moreover, the coefficient directly gives an idea on how the prediction is going to evolve when perturbing a feature.

 ***Image***

+##### Tree-based algorithms

+For a decision tree, extracting features contributions means check the path in the tree to reach a given point.

+***Image***

+Each split on the path moves the prediction up or down, and at each split a single feature is involved.
+So computing the output difference at each split will indicate the feature influence for that split.
+For a given feature, we can sum up the contributions for all the splits this is feature is involved.

+$$P(y = red | x1, x2) = Global_Bias + \sum_f contribution_f(x)$$